RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 1. Go to _Administration → Settings → Datadog_ and set the hostname of your Datadog app.

-### 1.2 - Administration → Settings → Secrets

-Set the `Datadog API Token` and `Datadog APP Token` in order for your Roadie instance to contact your Datadog app.
+2. Go to _Administration → Settings → Secrets_  and set the `Datadog API Token` and `Datadog APP Token` in so your Roadie instance to contact your Datadog app.
 | Key          | Token             |
 | ------------ | ----------------- |
 | DD_API_TOKEN | Datadog API Token |